A theoretical framework of chorus wave excitation: The chorus linear dispersion relation

 Here, we briefly derive the liner dispersion relation for chorus fluctuations \citep{Kennel1966b}, emphasizing the properties that are used for discussing the nonlinear physics addressed in this work.
 Reconsider Eqs. (\ref{eq:WGamma}) and (\ref{eq:powerexchange}), and cast them as follows

 where, in the second line, we have integrated by parts in $v_\perp$ and used Eq. (\ref{eq:chorusdef}) to make $\partial D_{w} / \partial \omega$ explicit, assuming $\omega^2/\omega_p^2 \ll 1$ for simplicity (cf. Sec. \ref{sec:phasespace}).
-Using the initial (linear) expression for $f_0$ given in Eq. (\ref{eq:f0eq}), and performing the velocity space integration, it is possible to write
+Using the initial (linear) expression for $f_0$ given in Eq. (\ref{eq:f0eq}), the spatial dependence of density and thermal speeds are connected with the magnetic field non-uniformity by the condition that $f_0$ be a function of constants of motion ${\cal E} = v^2/2$ and $\mu = v_\perp^2/2B$.
+The exponent in the bi-Maxwellian is then written as